List of My Little Pony: Equestria Girls animations: Better Together shorts (2017–2020)

 A plan to release a series of Equestria Girls animated shorts online sometime in 2018 was first mentioned at Hasbro's 2017 Investor Day event held in August that year.
 The plan was apparently brought forward, as the series (not to be confused with the Canterlot Shorts and the summer 2017 music videos that were released earlier in the same year), also known as Better Together shorts, was released on Discovery Family Go TV Everywhere platform in the United States in early November 2017, before having a worldwide debut on YouTube later in the same month.
 On YouTube, the shorts were released by Hasbro's official channel, before moving to My Little Pony's official channel.

 As well as normal animated shorts, each season also includes a number of interactive shorts (initially labelled as "Choose Your Own Ending", before re-labelled as "You Choose the Ending") which utilize the interactivity function of Discovery Family Go platform (and previously that of YouTube, before such function was disabled for child-oriented videos in January 2020).
 In the shorts, viewers are offered three choices, each containing a different ending, at the end of the main video.
 Each ending can be watched by clicking (or tapping) a button onscreen.
-The endings don't affect the series' entire continuity, however.
+The endings do not affect the series' entire continuity, however.